-- The noun τετρασ (tetras), also meaning four.
-This word only occurs in the New Testament in the diminutive form τετραδιον (tetradion), a quaternion or foursome of soldiers; the standard for a night watch (Acts 12:4).
+- The noun τετρας (tetras), also meaning four.
+This word only occurs in the New Testament in the diminutive form τετραδιον (tetradion), a quaternion or foursome of soldiers; the standard for a night watch (Acts 12:4 only).

 - The adverb τετρακις (tetrakis), meaning four times.
-This word only occurs in combination with the cardinal number χιλιοι (chilioi), meaning a thousand, to form the cardinal number τετρακισχιλιοι (tetrakischilioi), meaning four thousand (Matthew 15:38, Mark 8:9, Acts 21:30).
+This word only occurs in combination with the cardinal number χιλιοι (chilioi), meaning a thousand, to form the cardinal number τετρακισχιλιοι (tetrakischilioi), meaning four thousand.
+This word occurs 5 times; see full concordance.

-- Together with the cardinal εκατον (hekaton), meaning hundred: the cardinal τετρακοσιοι (tetrakosioi), meaning four hundred (Acts 5:36, Galatians 3:17).
+- Together with the cardinal εκατον (hekaton), meaning hundred: the cardinal τετρακοσιοι (tetrakosioi), meaning four hundred.
+It occurs 4 times; see full concordance.